-6. CLP-BASED SYNTHESIS STRATEGY
+6. CLP-Based Synthesis Strategy

-The problem presented in the previous section is NP-complete (scheduling in even simpler contexts is NP-complete [21]).
-In this section we present a constraint logic programming (CLP) approach for solving the problem.
-Thus, a system is described by a set of logic constraints which define valid conditions for the system variables.
+Using constraint logic programming (CLP), a system is described by a set of logic constraints which define valid conditions for the system variables.
 A solution to the modelled problem is an enumeration of all system variables, such that there are no conflicting constraints.

 The logic constraints used to model our problem fall under the following categories: (i) precedence constraints, (ii) resource constraints, (iii) timing, (iv) reliability and energy constraints, and (v) constraints for fault tolerance.
-Constraints (i)-(iii) have been extensively discussed in the literature [17].
+Constraints (i)-(iii) have been extensively discussed in the literature [12].
 The reliability and energy constraints (v) are captured by the equations introduced in the previous sections.
 Here we will concentrate on the constraints for fault tolerance.